-Whilst investigating incidents of inappropriate behaviour and whilst issuing sanctions, staff should be mindful of the school mission statement and to display the same qualities and characteristics displayed by Jesus, especially patience, fairness, compassion and forgiveness.
-Offending pupils should be given the opportunity to reflect upon their behaviour and to apologise to the offended parties.
+Whilst investigating incidents of unacceptable behaviour and whilst issuing sanctions, staff are expected to be mindful of the school mission statement and to display the same qualities and characteristics displayed by Jesus, in particular patience, fairness, compassion and forgiveness.
+Offending pupils will be given the opportunity to reflect upon their behaviour and to apologise to the offended parties.
 They should also be provided with appropriate support in order to deter them from repeating the offence.
 (See Behaviour and Sanctions grid).
 Under no circumstances should a child ever feel humiliated or prejudged.
 Equally, no member of staff should show favoritism when dealing with children.